Manual Treadmills are an inexpensive way to exercise indoors.

-Although the manual treadmill does not have a console;, most have sensors to record burned calories, time taken as well as speed.
+Although the manual treadmill does not have a console; most have sensors to record burned calories, time is taken as well as speed.
 It is very simple to use one of these devices that have so many health advantages.

-You can run, power walk, walk, lunge and side skip on a manual treadmill, just as if you were on an automatic treadmill.
+You can run, power walk, walk, lunge, and side skips on a manual treadmill, just as if you were on an automatic treadmill.